Updated July 17, 2023

 Types of Fidelity Bonds

-There are two major types of fidelity bonds – 1st party bonds and 3rd part bonds.
+Two significant types of fidelity bonds – 1st party bonds and 3rd part bonds.

 Who Should Purchase Fidelity Bonds?

-How Much Fidelity Bonds Cost?
+How Much Do Fidelity Bonds Cost?

 Requirements for Fidelity Bonds

-- These bonds cover only those employees who directly handle cheques, cash, other properties, or any sensitive information.
+- These bonds cover only those employees who directly handle cheques, cash, other properties, or sensitive information.

 - Forgery: Duplicating someone’s signature for transferring money from a company or client account